Loading AdvisoryAtlas...

 Type Requirement Stay Limit Cost Conditions Details

-Tourist Visa-free 30 days Free Must have onward ticket and proof of funds.
+Tourist Visa-free 30 days Free Must show return or onward ticket and proof of funds.

 Entry & Legal Compliance